Raytol-crg/Raytol-crg/README.md

    mv $TheReleasePackage $(The path of Linux_For_Tegra)/Linux_for_Tegra/tools/backup_restore/
    ```
 3. **Connect the Device**
-   - Connect the Dcu to the host system via USB.
+   - Connect the DCU to the host system via USB.

    ![Recovery port](./assert/Flash_connector.png)